Pipeline YAML Reference#

 array are name and value pairs that hold the name

-of the environment variable and the value of the environment variable,
+of the environment variable and the value of the environment variable.

-Example of env_vars#
+Example of the env_vars

 version: v1.0